masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 ```

-From the above examples if we see in **example3**, it will display three messages.
+All of the above examples we have used 'setTimeout' functions which are calling the whole callbacks in their arguments.
+The callback functions start execution after the providing time-out arguments given above meets criteria.

+Consider the **example3**.
+Two scenarios you can have seen.

 Firstly, it will display these two messages,